AMReX-Astro/Castro/docs/dev/_sources/software.rst.txt

 If you want to specify a value at a function (like at an inflow boundary), then you choose an *inflow* boundary at that face of the domain.
 You then need to write the implementation code for this.
-An example is the problem toy_convect which implements a hydrostatic lower boundary (through its custom ``bc_fill_?d.F90`` routines.
+There is a centralized hydrostatic boundary condition that is implemented this way—see :ref:`create:bcs`.

 .. _table:castro:bcs:
-.. table:: Physical boundary conditions supported in Castro. why does slipwall and noslipwall do the same thing?
+.. table:: Physical boundary conditions supported in Castro.

    +-------------+-------------+-------------+--------------+--------------+
    | **name**    | **integer** | **normal    | **transverse | **scalars**  |